US, China discuss 'mutually beneficial' economic relationship

 - Posted 01 Mar 2017 03:10

-WASHINGTON: U.S. Secretary of State Rex Tillerson and Chinese State Councillor Yang Jiechi on Tuesday discussed improving and maintaining a "mutually beneficial economic relationship" between the United States and China, the State Department said.
+WASHINGTON: US Secretary of State Rex Tillerson and Chinese State Councillor Yang Jiechi on Tuesday (Feb 28) discussed improving and maintaining a "mutually beneficial economic relationship" between the United States and China, the State Department said.

 China's state news agency, Xinhua, quoted Yang as saying China was willing to work with Washington "to enhance exchanges on all levels from top down" and to broaden communication and coordination on regional and global issues, while respecting "each other's core interests and major concerns."